 Unusual Options Activity Insight: MGM Resorts Intl

-MGM Resorts Intl (NYSE:MGM) shares experienced unusual options activity on Thursday.
-The stock price moved down to $38.99 following the option alert.
+On Monday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
+After the option alert, the stock price moved down to $38.53.

 - Sentiment: BEARISH